 The pressure is on.
+Christian persecution is on the rise.
 The more Christians stand up, and stand firm, on the truths of the Bible the more we will be ridiculed and rejected.

 On the other hand, we have come together in support of businesses like Chick-Fil-A and Hobby Lobby who have been making news because of their conservative stances.
 We have also championed Christian reality TV stars and bakery owners in their struggle to maintain their reputations as principled and moralistic evangelicals.